wzever/wzever.github.io/_pages/pubs.md

 **Wenzheng Pan**\*, Hao Xiong\*, Jiale Ma, Wentao Zhao, Yang Li, Junchi Yan

-- We propose the UniCO framework to unify a set of CO problems by reducing them into the general TSP form for effective and simultaneous training.
-- This work focuses on the challenging TSPs that are non-metric, asymmetric or discrete distances without explicit node coordinates.
-- Two neural TSP solvers are devised w/ and w/o supervision to conquer such matrix input, respectively: 1) MatPOENet, an RL-based sequential model with pseudo one-hot embedding (POE) scheme and 2) MatDIFFNet, a Diffusion-based generative model with the mix-noised reference mapping scheme.
+We propose **UniCO**, a unified neural combinatorial optimization framework that reduces diverse COPs into matrix-encoded general TSP and solves them with tailored matrix-based RL and diffusion solvers: 1) MatPOENet, an RL-based sequential model with pseudo one-hot embedding (POE) scheme and 2) MatDIFFNet, a Diffusion-based generative model with the mix-noised reference mapping scheme.
-- Pioneering experiments have been conducted on ATSP, 2DTSP, HCP- and SAT-distributed general matrix-encoded TSPs.
 </div>
 </div>